MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 #### Login

 Running this command will open a browser for you to log in with your Azure credentials.
+[Learn more about this command](https://docs.microsoft.com/cli/azure/authenticate-azure-cli?view=azure-cli-latest).

 ```bat
 CALL az login